Iconic garden delights, a beautifully preserved Edo townscape, and the beguiling Inland Sea

 Edo days lovingly preserved

-Not far from Okayama is the town of Kurashiki .
-Once a major center for stockpiling rice, the town's traditional storehouses, and merchant homes have been converted into boutiques, cafes, and museums.
+Not far from Okayama Station is the town of Kurashiki .
+Once a major center for transporting goods, the town's traditional storehouses, and merchant homes have been converted into boutiques, cafes, and museums.
 The latter includes the Ohara Museum , which offers a large collection of works by famous Western artists.
 Take a slow boat on the canal to view the lovingly preserved townscape.

 Buy your time at the mall